lullabies for three flowers

 Publisher: Musikproduktion Höflich München, Repertoire & Opera Explorer, Gourzi Edition

 Lullabies for three flowers is inspired by JS Bach’s “Goldberg Variations”.
-The soloist Niklas Liepe had the idea to commission a work with this connection, for solo violin and string orchestra.
+The soloist Niklas Liepe had commissioned a work with this connection, for solo violin and string orchestra.

-Bach wrote his aria and ensuing variations for Count Hermann Carl von Keyserlingk.
-He wanted some music by Bach to help him sleep.
+Bach wrote his aria and ensuing variations for Count Hermann Carl von Keyserlingk who wanted some music by Bach to help him sleep.
 Bach’s pupil, Johan Gottlieb Goldberg, performed the piece for him in the evening, which is how it later got its name.
+The history of the Goldberg Variations inspired me to these lullabies and the form of miniatures for this composition.
+With my own variations I continue Bach’s work.

-The peace and resonance of the Goldberg Variations moved me to write lullabies for three flowers.
-Also because of climate change, nature constantly evolves.
-It has to act, and grow, differently.
-It is also more and more important that we protect it.
-Flowers, trees, the oceans, the sky, and us human beings are all experiencing a new age.
-My three compositions are intended to make us more sensitive to the flowers, and thereby to the feelings of respect, compassion and care.
+The lullabies for three flowers intend to make us more sensitive to the flowers, and thereby to the feelings of respect, compassion and care.
 We should not destroy nature; we must admire it, treat it gently, and realise how important and necessary it is for us – by its beauty, too.
-A lullaby is the perfect form for this, because it radiates trust, warmth and security.
+A lullaby is the perfect form for this, as it radiates trust, warmth and security.